roylaurie/bullfrog-system/README.md

 Installation
 ------------
 The target system must be a freshly installed Ubuntu 16.04 system.
-Only OEM 16.04 systems are supported.
+Only "OEM" 16.04 systems are supported.

 Installation is as simple as one command:
 > curl https://raw.githubusercontent.com/roylaurie/bullfrog-system/master/install-frog.bash | bash